syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 ---
 layout: post
 title: Getting Started | SfScheduler | WPF | Syncfusion
-description: This section explain about getting started with Syncfusion WPF Scheduler control and more details.
+description: This section explain about how to integrate WPF Scheduler into an applicationl and enable its basic features with example..
 platform: WPF
 control: SfScheduler
 documentation: ug